 The smartest bloggers and business owners withhold their best information for their paying customers.
 They don’t give all of their secrets away for free.

 Good blogging courses will give you a step-by-step plan with actionable steps that tell you what you need to focus on every step of the way.
-Compare that sifting through articles via Google search…
+Compare that to sifting through articles via Google search…

 Blogging courses are generally priced anywhere from $49 – $1,000 or more.
-The more in-depth you get into the world of blogging, the more expensive they will be.
+The more in-depth you get into the world of blogging, the more expensive it will be.